We believe that combining technology and arts-based learning sparks creativity, collaboration, emotional intelligence and innovation.

 Code X Art is a project created and curated by Fiacre O’Duinn.

 Code X Art, in partnership with Burlington Public Library, will be offering a series of beginner and intermediate technology classes for older teens (ages 14-18), focusing on the intersection between code and art.
-The classes cover three areas; 1) web development and design, 2) fabrication and hardware, 3) and generative art.
+The classes cover three areas; 1) web development and design, 2) fabrication and hardware, 3) and generative or interactive art.
 Each area consists of two beginner level classes and an intermediate level capstone class.
 The beginner classes require no experience beyond being comfortable with installing programs, surfing the web and editing text.
 Classes run between February-May, 2017.
 All classes are free and materials are supplied.

 Code X Art would like to thank Burlington Public Library for making these classes possible.